Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5109.490199,5126.785633.md

 >
 > [Music]
 >
-> gameplay stuff around things yeah also if you want to blame someone for not sharing gameplay bleep Jase live days
+> gameplay stuff around things yeah also if you want to blame someone for not sharing gameplay bleep Jase live days for everything if not blame Simon that's